Thread in Java

 class and the java.lang.Runnable

-interface, which allows developers to create and manage threads effectively.
-Threads play a important role in concurrent programming, enabling the development of multi-threaded applications that take full advantage of modern multi-core processors and improve overall system performance.
+interface, allowing you to create and manage threads effectively.
+Threads play an important role in concurrent programming, enabling us to develop multi-threaded applications that take full advantage of modern multi-core processors and improve overall system performance.